 The classification of the Polaris Slingshot is state-dependent.
 The most common classification is autocycle, which only requires a state drivers license.
-Three states classify the Slingshot as a motorcycle, which requires a motorcycle endorsement or license.
+One state classifies the Slingshot as a motorcycle, which requires a motorcycle endorsement or license.

 See your state laws for full details.